angular/angular/aio/content/guide/architecture-components.md

 * `templateUrl`: The module-relative address of this component's HTML template.
 Alternatively, you can provide the HTML template inline, as the value of the `template` property.
 This template defines the component's _host view_.

 * `providers`: An array of **dependency injection providers** for services that the component requires.
-In the example, this tells Angular that the component's constructor requires a `HeroService` instance in order to get the list of heroes to display.
+In the example, this tells Angular how provide the `HeroService` instance that the component's constructor uses to get the list of heroes to display.

 <hr/>